0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 Look back at your estimates you made Last sprint.

-Did the estimation exercise help you do anything differently?
+- [ ] Did the estimation exercise help you build better software?

 Sure you might have tweaked the scope of the sprint.